Comrades (1986 film): Production

 The film had a very long and troubled production.
 Although Bill Douglas had the screenplay ready in 1980, it took six years to complete it, due to problems of filming in England and Australia, Douglas's perfectionism, and conflicts with his first producer, Ismail Merchant.
 Parts of the film were shot in the ghost town of Tyneham in south Dorset which was taken over by the military during WWII for use as a training area and is still part of a large military range.

 Release

 The film was first shown at the Southampton Film Festival in February 1986.
 It was also shown at the London Film Festival in 1986, and entered into the 37th Berlin International Film Festival in February 1987.
 In August 1987 it was released in British cinemas.

 After a short run in cinemas, followed by a VHS release in 1989, the film was largely forgotten.
-However, 20 years later Bill Douglas' small but significant production was reappraised, and in 2009 the British Film Institute released a restored version of Comrades on DVD, followed in early 2012 by a three-disc dual format DVD and Blu-ray box set.
+However, 20 years later Bill Douglas's small but significant production was reappraised, and in 2009 the British Film Institute released a restored version of Comrades on DVD, followed in early 2012 by a three-disc dual format DVD and Blu-ray box set.